SheenaYu/ShinyApp/README.md

 # ShinyApp

-This the the course project for "Developing Data Products".
+This is the course project for "Developing Data Products".